bhatti/AWSCognitoSamples/IOS_AWS_SDK/README.md

-# Sample Flutter App for Integrating with AWS Cognito and implemnting Authentication
+# Sample IOS App for Integrating with AWS Cognito using AWS SDK and implementing basic Authentication Functionality.

 ## Step-1: Set Up AWS Cognito User Pool and App Client ID
   - Log in to the AWS Management Console.